ducandu/surreal/README.md

 ### Incentives:
-Design a novel python+tf2.0 based deep reinforcement learning library for "1d RL-algo coding | post-paper-comprehension".
+Design a novel python+tf2.0 based deep reinforcement learning library for "1d RL-algo coding | full-paper-comprehension".
 This means the library allows users to code and implement any complex RL algorithm within 1 day, given that the paper describing the algorithm has been thoroughly understood.